 This is the responsibility of all staff.
-Teaching staff must alert Pupil Services immediately if a child is absent from class.
-The same procedure applies if students are witnessed when they have witnessed students leaving the School site without permission.
+Teaching staff must alert the Attendance team immediately if a child is absent from class.
+The same procedure applies if students are witnessed when leaving the School site without permission.

-Alternative provision
+Alternative Provision

 A small number of students attend alternative placements as a means of increasing engagement in education.
 Attendance is monitored daily by the Attendance Officer.
 House and Senior staff also conduct monthly visits to alternative education placements and a proforma is completed.
 There is close liaison between the School and placements to ensure any attendance issues are resolved.